Title: Children posing for Public School Scene

 Date is based on the year that Tribute was completed.

 Identification on paper taped to verso (typewritten, by Sharrer): When first starting to develop the Public school scene, I wanted to have among the other children a Negro and white boy with their arms around each other.
 I was always on the lookout for that situation in the schools I visited, and when it never materialised, I created the situation by asking a Negro boy and a white boy to pose.
 I did this several times, but the results were always false.
 They were obviously posing and there was no friendship there.
 Later I found the right feeling with a little Negro girl who posed with her best friend.
 It is they who are in the Public school scene.
 Coronado, Calif.

 Forms part of: Honoré Sharrer papers, circa 1920-2007

 Rights Statement: Current copyright status is undetermined

-Citation: Children posing for Public School Scene, not after 1951 / Honoré Desmond Sharrer, photographer.
-Honoré Sharrer papers, ca. 1927-2002.
+Citation Information: Honoré Desmond Sharrer.
+Children posing for Public School Scene, not after 1951.
+Honoré Sharrer papers, circa 1920-2007.
 Archives of American Art, Smithsonian Institution.

 Digital ID: 11731